Giant density fluctuations in locally hyperuniform states

 with $\sigma_\rho$ a positive parameter and $\bm{\eta}_{\rho}(\bm{r}, t)$ a vectorial unit Gaussian white noise, $\langle \bm{\eta}_{\rho} (\bm{r}, t) \bm{\eta}_{\rho} (\bm{r}', t') \rangle = \delta(\bm{r} - \bm{r}')\delta(t - t') \bm{1}$.
 We assume the same reaction terms for the activity as in the CDP universality class \cite{Pastorsatorras2000, Menon2009}, so that

 where $\kappa$, $a$, $\lambda$, $\sigma_A$, are positive parameters, and $\eta_{A}(\bm{r}, t)$ is a scalar unit Gaussian white noise.
-The activity field $A$ is not conserved, and is nonzero in stationary state only for $\rho>\rho_\mathrm{c}$.
+The reaction terms in Eq.~(\ref{eq:activityevolution}) accounts for the fact that the activity field $A$ is not conserved: upon a random displacement, an active particle may become passive, or may activate a passive particle by overlapping with it.
+Moreover, $A$ is nonzero in stationary state only for $\rho>\rho_\mathrm{c}$.
 The noise on particle current is neglected with respect to the nonconserved noise.
 The effect of the nematic field $\bm{Q}$ is limited to the transport term $\nabla\cdot \bm{J}$, and is the only difference with the usual CDP dynamics for $A$.
-For the sake of simplicity, we set $\chi_1 = 0$ in $\bm{J}$, which has no qualitative effect on the density fluctuations crossover \cite{SuppMat}.
-Particles align with their neighborhood irrespective of their activity, but nematic order is transported only by diffusion of active particles, yielding
+To lighten the presentation, we set here $\chi_1 = 0$ in $\bm{J}$, which has no qualitative effect on the density fluctuations crossover (the full calculation with $\chi_1 \ne 0$ is given in \cite{SuppMat}).
+Particles align with their neighborhood irrespective of their activity, but nematic order is transported only by diffusion of active particles, yielding the following evolution for the nematic tensor